RustThomas/Simple-Deribit-Trading-ML-bot/README.md

 Clone this repository with the command ```gh repo clone RustThomas/Simple-Deribit-Trading-ML-bot```.

 This project requires Darts, Pandas.
 To install dependencies, you may use ```pip install -r requirements.txt```.
+Feel free to try with other libraries and hyperoptimisation.
+DLinear is a good candidate, and even simple linear regression had not so bad results.

 You will need to generate an API key on Deribit and then replace ```client_id``` and ```client_secret``` with yours.
 You can also change the instrument by using a different ```instrument_name``` string, such as the various Futures like ```BTC-26DEC25``` that have high maker rebates or other currencies such as ```ETH_PERPETUAL```.